 “Bench has a proprietary accounting software.
 This software doesn’t sync with industry standard accounting software like QuickBooks or Xero.
 Our accounting firm doesn’t recommend using a non-standard, proprietary software for your accounting since it makes it very hard to switch accountants and manage your books when you outgrow the system.
 We recommend companies, and in particular startups who will be quickly growing and raising venture capital, use QuickBooks Online.”

 Bench is a great option for small business owners with relatively straightforward financials who don’t want to do their own bookkeeping.
 The professionals at Bench will take bookkeeping off your plate and save you hours each month.
-The price is relatively affordable, and you can even get some basic tax support without paying an additional fee.
+The price is relatively affordable, and you can even get some basic tax support without paying an additional fee (or pay an additional fee for full-service tax support).

 The price of Bench Accounting’s bookkeeping services is based on a customer’s average monthly expenses.
-The pricing tiers range from $119 per month to $499 per month depending on a business’s average monthly expenses:
+The pricing tiers range from $159 per month to over $419 per month depending on a business’s average monthly expenses:

 To calculate your average monthly expenses, add up everything you spend for goods and services each month, plus your cost of goods sold and payroll costs.
 Don’t count owner’s salary in your calculation.
 All Bench plans include up to a mix of 15 financial accounts.
 If you have more accounts, you’ll need to contact Bench for custom pricing.
 Catch-up bookkeeping is also subject to custom pricing.